awsdocs/amazon-eks-user-guide/doc_source/cni-increase-ip-addresses.md

      ```
      --use-max-pods false --kubelet-extra-args '--max-pods=110'
      ```

+     If you're using `eksctl` to create the node group, you can use the following command\.

+     ```
+     ekctl create nodegroup --managed false --max-pods-per-node 110
+     ```
    + **Managed** – Deploy your node group using one of the following options:
      + **Without a launch template or with a launch template without an AMI ID specified** – Complete the procedure in [Creating a managed node group](create-managed-node-group.md)\.
 Managed node groups automatically calculates the Amazon EKS recommended max pods value for you\.
      + **With a launch template with a specified AMI ID** – In your launch template, specify an Amazon EKS optimized AMI ID, or a custom AMI built off the Amazon EKS optimized AMI, then [deploy the node group using a launch template](launch-templates.md) and provide the following user data in the launch template\.
 This user data passes arguments into the `bootstrap.sh` file\.
 For more information about the bootstrap file, see [bootstrap\.sh](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) on GitHub\.